We Ship Worldwide!

 Step 4:

-Remove electrical connections, there are two.
-One for the pump and one for the fuel gauge sensor.
+for the fuel gauge sensor.
 Start your car to relieve any pressure that is left in the line (WITH SENSOR DISCONNECTED).
 Move everything out of the way so it's easier to get at the pump.
 Remove the two fuel lines, they are just clip connections and come off fairly easy, no trouble with a bit of muscle haha.
 Remember to put a rag close to the connections to catch any fuel, it won't be very much.

 Take the 10mm nuts off the pump cover (approx. 6?).